amyktomey/planahead/README.md

 *(actual display)*

 What is your name?
 Amy
 Good morning, Amy!
-Today is Wednesday 10/27/2021, it's 10:28.
-The food truck will be at: TPUSA.
+Today is Tuesday 11/09/2021, it's 19:52.
+The food truck will be at: GE.

-Temperature :  45.95
+Temperature :  57 °

-Forecast:  clear sky

 :triumph: :tada: :sparkles: :fireworks: :sunglasses: